SindreMHegre/Neural-network-conversion/README.md

-## Converting from a pytorch .pt network to a .cc and .h file to run with tflite-micro
+## Converting from a pytorch .pt network to a .cpp and .hpp file to run with tflite-micro

-Install requirements.txt
+First install the requirements from requirements.txt:

 pip install -r requirements.txt

-update the convert_pytorch.py script to mach your model and model name, the 4 places to update are marked with TODO
+Then update the convert_pytorch.py script to mach your model and model name, the 4 places to update are marked with TODO

-Run this command to make it a .cc file so that it can run on a microcontroller without a file structure.
+Run this command to make it a .cpp file so that it can run on a microcontroller without a file structure.
 TODO, update to you model name

 xxd -i networks/simple_net.tflite > networks/simple_net.cpp